apache/mxnet/docs/tutorials/vision/cnn_visualization.md

 # Visualizing Decisions of Convolutional Neural Networks

 Convolutional Neural Networks have made a lot of progress in Computer Vision.
 Their accuracy is as good as humans in some tasks.
-However it remains hard to explain the predictions of convolutional neural networks.
+However it remains hard to explain the predictions of convolutional neural networks, as they lack the interpretability offered by other models, for example decision trees.

 It is often helpful to be able to explain why a model made the prediction it made.
 For example when a model misclassifies an image, it is hard to say why without visualizing the network's decision.